 Monitor performance and asset allocation of Treasurer’s Investment Pool.
 Coordinate with endowment management staff to manage the University’s liquidity structure.

 Assist management in maintaining Investment Policy documentation.

 Evaluate investment opportunities for operating funds and bond proceeds by assessing manager’s investment philosophy and return and risk characteristics.

 Prepare materials and analyses that will be used by financial management to communicate with senior management.

 The university uses a broad range of bank and other financial services.
 Analysis is required to understand the university’s current needs, forecast future needs and manage the effectiveness of services provided by commercial banks and other vendors.
 Specific responsibilities include:

-Develop procedures and models to forecast daily cash requirements and investigate variances.
+Develop procedures and models to forecast daily and longer term cash requirements and investigate variances to facilitate strategic decision making.
 Recommend practice improvements that will lead to greater efficiency of funds utilization.

 Provide support and analysis to assistant treasurer and treasurer in managing relationships with commercial banks.

 Perform analysis to determine the cash needs for university operations and the excess cash that can potentially be invested in longer-term investments.